 The school building has several ramped areas to ensure there is access for pupils and visitors to all areas of the school and school grounds.
 We have handrails adjacent to each set of steps both indoors and outside.
-There are disabled toilet facilities in the reception area (see Accessibility Policy - January 2014).
+There are disabled toilet facilities in the reception area and KS2 area (see accessibility Policy).
 There is an internal lift which has been installed in our Key Stage Two area.